hashhashu/separable-notes/README_ZH.md

 ### 变更日志
 #### 0.1.7
 * add outline view for `sepNotes.md` in explorer view
+* command `separableNotes.syncPos` is abandon and cursor response is added instead

 #### 0.1.6
 * relative path is used instead of original absolute path to make it more portable